The 10 Best Achilles Stretches For Runners

 2. Push yourself onto your tiptoes, come back down into your starting position, and rock back onto your heels.

-3. Continue these movements fluidly for the desired amount of time.
+3. Continue these movements fluidly for 30 seconds

 #4: Toe Walks